-The goal of this course is not only for you to understand the human body, but to build a rich biomedical vocabulary that you can use confidently with your audience.
+The goal of this course is not only for you to understand the human body, but to build a rich conceptual vocabulary that you can use confidently in the design of human-centred biomedical visualization and communication projects.
 Using a virtual 3D anatomy tool pioneered by instructor Dr. Claudia Krebs and her team, and Faculty of Medicine biomedical education materials, you review the anatomical structures and physiological principles of the major body systems.